department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/maintenance/front-end/README.md

 # About this directory

-This directory holds FE specs and documentation for profile improvements and efforts.
-Typically, there are related tickets, and these items are things the team worked on in 1 sprint and would take 1 sprint or less for FE to impelement.
-They won't be tied to a new product feature or update
+This directory holds specs and documentation for profile improvements and updates that aren't tied to a larger product initiative.
+We reference these specs in related GH issues when developers execute the work.

+Specs can be deleted once the work is complete.